lbl-srg/obc/specification/source/cdl.rst

 input and output signal connections, and declare vendor annotation (Sec.
 18.1 in Modelica 3.3 Specification).]

-Fixme Vendor annotations
+Fixme (convert into a subtitle) **Vendor annotations**

 CDL shall contain tags to provide information equivalent to building controls points list.
 Points list is a list of all the hardwired and, optionaly, software, input and output points associated with a piece of equipment.
 The purpose of tags in CDL is to enable communication with the conventional buidling controls, for example to serve as CDL-to-BAS-product translator.
 Each input and output to a functional block shall be tagged.
-This tag shall identify expected characteristics for that point, including (at least):
+This tag shall identify expected characteristics for that point.
+CDL tagging shall provide the following information:

 #.
 Hardware or software point (physical sensor or a logic block)
 #.
 Input or output
 #.
 Analog or digital

+For hardware points

+4. The type of sensor (e.g. temperature, pressure)
 #.
-Units
+Output voltage (e.g. 8V, 16V)
 #.
-For physical sensor, the type of sensor (e.g. temperature, pressure);
+The application of the sensor (e.g. return air temperature, supply air temperature)
 #.
-For physical sensors, the application of the sensor (e.g. return air temperature, supply air temperature)
+Units
 #.
-Other: based on feedback from project partners
+Other, based on feedback from project partners

 Optional:

-#.
-Range of expected values
+9. Range of expected values
 #.
 Alarm threshold
 #.
 Other fault suppression related tags (e.g. idenftify proper connections between blocks)
 #.
 Location